mvsde/mailbox/README.md

 mailbox test [layout] --to <email-address> --test <test-data>
 ```

-Both layout and test default to `default` (the `src/layouts/default.json` and `test/default.json` files).
+Both layout and test default to `default` (the `src/layouts/default.mjml` and `test/default.json` files).
 A recipient email address has to be specified with `--to info@example.com`, the sender email is optional and defaults to `test@example.com`.
 Test data other than default can be specified with `--test another-test`.

+Note: For now, `sendmail` is required for the tests to work.
+In the future the Nodemailer transporter will be configurable.
+This will enable sending via SMTP.

 ## Build